We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 2. Rosemary oil

-These research examples suggest that rosemary oil may reduce the pain associated with a headache.
-However, more studies on humans are required before this can be confirmed.
+The above research indicates that rosemary oil may help reduce the pain associated with a headache.
+However, more studies on humans are necessary before scientists can confirm this finding.

 3. Peppermint oil

-Peppermint has been used in alternative medicines for thousands of years.
+People have been using peppermint as medicine for thousands of years.
 It is one of the most popular essential oils for treating headaches.

-A recent 2015 review of published studies on essential oils states that applying peppermint oil to the temples and forehead provides relief from tension headaches.
+The review of published studies on essential oils states that applying peppermint oil to the temples and forehead helps ease tension headaches.

-The active ingredient in peppermint oil is menthol.
+The active ingredient in peppermint oil is menthol — research

 4. Chamomile oil

-There are anti-inflammatory properties in chamomile that may also reduce a headache, but more research is needed into its health benefits.
+However, the anti-inflammatory properties of chamomile themselves may also reduce a headache, though more research is necessary to investigate its health benefits.

 5. Eucalyptus oil

-There are a number of different ways that you can use essential oils to treat a headache.
-These include:
+There are several different ways that people can use essential oils to treat a headache, including:

-- Applying oil to the temples or forehead: Essential oils need to be diluted with a carrier oil, such as coconut oil, before they can be applied to the skin.
-Once diluted, the oil can be massaged into the temples and across the forehead.
+- Applying oil to the temples or forehead: A person needs to dilute essential oils with a carrier oil, such as coconut oil, before applying them to the skin.
+Once diluted, the individual can massage the oil into their temples and across their forehead.

-- Inhaling oil: Essential oils can be inhaled by adding a few drops to a tissue, holding the tissue under the nose and breathing deeply.
+- Inhaling oil: People can inhale essential oils by adding a few drops to a tissue, holding the tissue under the nose, and breathing deeply.

-- Using a compress: Create a compress by soaking a towel in cold water with a few drops of essential oil.
-The compress can be applied to the forehead or neck.
+- Using a compress: A person can create a compress by soaking a towel in cold water with a few drops of essential oil.
+They can then apply the compress to the forehead or neck.

-- Adding oil to the bath: Adding a few drops of essential oil to a hot bath can be a relaxing way to treat a headache.
+- Adding oil to the bath: An individual can add a few drops of essential oil to a hot bath.

-As with many alternative remedies, essential oils are not regulated by the U.S. Food & Drug Association (FDA), so it is important to buy a reputable brand.
+As with many alternative remedies, the Food & Drug Administration (FDA) does not regulate essential oils.
+For this reason, it is important to buy a reputable brand.

-Some people are allergic to essential oils even when diluted, so it may be helpful to put a small amount on a patch of skin first to test for an allergic reaction.
+Some people are also allergic to essential oils, even in their diluted form, so it may be helpful to put a small amount on a patch of skin to test for any allergic reaction first.
 If there is no reaction within 48 hours, then the oil is safe to use.

-If a person has any existing health conditions, it is a good idea to speak with a doctor before using essential oils.
+It may be helpful to review a safety guide on best practices for using essential oils.
+If an individual has any existing health conditions, it is a good idea to speak with a doctor before using these substances.